-BrainImmune publishes short but comprehensive online chapters and overviews that cover the broad spectrum of fundamental and clinical aspects of the neuroendocrine- and stress-immune interactions and their impact on health and disease.
+BrainImmune publishes short but comprehensive online articles covering the broad spectrum of fundamental & clinical aspects of the neuroendocrine- and stress-immune interactions, and their impact on health and disease.
 Our content is written by experts in the field whose research has had a major influence on the development of the topic reviewed.

-Our major target audience is biomedical researchers, physician-scientists, practicing physicians, health care providers, students and trainees.
-We expect to generate quite a substantial interest from the lay public.
+Our major target audience is the biomedical researcher community but we also expect to generate quite a substantial interest from the lay public.

-We would like to keep a very liberal style – but keep in mind some important aspects:
+We would like to keep a liberal style but please note:

-The usual length corresponds to about 10 to 30 double-spaced typewritten manuscript pages in Word format.
+The usual length, for Short Reviews or Overviews, corresponds to about 8 to 25 double-spaced typewritten manuscript pages in Word format.
 In addition, diagrams, tables, and illustrations should be included to bring out new concepts and important relationships.

 1. General Guidelines and Formats

 Submission of a manuscript amounts to assurance that it has not been copyrighted, published, or accepted for publication elsewhere, that it is not currently being considered for publication elsewhere, and that it will not be submitted elsewhere while under consideration by BrainImmune.

 a) Manuscript submitted as a MS Word (DOC) file.